dusty-nv/jetson-inference/docs/building-repo-2.md

 ### Cloning the Repo

-To obtain the repository, navigate to a folder of your choosing on the Jetson.
-First, make sure git and cmake are installed locally:
+To download the code, navigate to a folder of your choosing on the Jetson.
+First, make sure git and cmake are installed:

 ``` bash
 $ sudo apt-get install git cmake
 ```

-Then clone the jetson-inference repo:
+Then clone the `jetson-inference` repo:

 ``` bash
 $ git clone https://github.com/dusty-nv/jetson-inference
 $ cd jetson-inference
 $ git submodule update --init
 ```

+Remember to run the `git submodule update --init` step for necessary git sub-modules (or clone with the `--recursive` flag).

 ### Python Development Packages